Sonoma County Parks to Walk Your Dog

-Like many dog-lovers, you may love to travel with your dog.
-If you do, and find yourself in Sonoma County for the day or a long vacation, here are four dog parks and half a dozen parks with beaches where Fido can romp and have a ball—or at least chase one.
+Like many dog lovers, you probably love to travel with your dog.
+If you find yourself in Sonoma County for the day or a long vacation, here are four dog parks and half a dozen parks with beaches where Fido can romp and have a ball (or at least chase one).

 Your pet can be off-leash in the dog parks, but leashes are usually required elsewhere.
 Entrance to all parks listed here is free, but some require a parking fee.

-Ragle Ranch Dog Park.
-Nestled within 157-acre Ragle Ranch Regional Park—site of August’s wildly popular Gravenstein Apple Fair—the Ragle Ranch Dog Park is half an acre with a redwood chip surface for cavorting dogs, as well as benches, shade trees, and water.
-Beyond the fenced-in dog park, Ragle contains 3.56 miles of mostly woodland trails offering good wildlife viewing opportunities.
+Nestled within 157-acre Ragle Ranch Regional Park, this half-acre pup retreat offers a redwood-chip surface for cavorting dogs, as well as benches, shade trees, and water.
+Beyond the fenced-in dog park, Ragle contains 3.56 miles of mostly woodland trails with good opportunities for wildlife viewing.

-Ernie Smith Dog Park.
-Located within Ernie Smith Community Park in El Verano, Ernie Smith Dog Park provides a pet drinking fountain and picnic tables.
-Beyond the fenced dog park you’ll find a children’s play area, a softball field and a one-half mile paved walking path with a wildlife viewing platform along the route.
+Located within Ernie Smith Regional Park in Sonoma Valley's El Verano, Ernie Smith Dog Park provides a pet drinking fountain and picnic tables.
+Beyond the fenced dog park you'll find a children's play area, a softball field and a one-half mile paved walking path with a wildlife viewing platform along the route.

-Dog-Friendly Beaches.
-Sonoma County’s Regional Park System operates 50 recreational sites, and almost all of them welcome dogs on leashes that are no more than 6 feet long.
+Sonoma County's Regional Park System operates 50 recreational sites, and almost all of them welcome dogs on leashes that are no more than six feet long.
 For a great day at the beach with your dog, head to one of these regional parks:

-- Doran Beach Regional Park (Bodega Bay) has a two-mile stretch of sandy beach.
+- Doran Regional Park (Bodega Bay) has a two-mile stretch of sandy beach.

 - Forestville River Access (Forestville) offers a wide, sandy beach on the Russian River.